owena11/papers/ml_interpretation/NetDissect-cvpr-2017.md

    specialising the network in anyway.
  - Networks generally converge to similar interpretability levels given different initialisations.
- - Results match previous results where lower levels represent semantically broader labels such as colour.
+ - Results match previous results where generally lower levels of the network represent semantically broader labels such as colour.
  - Contrary to other results, high level filters learn semantically distinct detectors.